 The generator attempts to create an image to fool the discriminator.
 Once it does, the discriminator uses the information it’s gathered to improve its image-analyzing capabilities, and the cycle starts all over again.

-In this way, the image-creating abilities of GANs improves dramatically in a short period, leading to a realistic and flawless form of synthetic media.
+In this way, the image-creating abilities of GANs improve dramatically in a short period, leading to a realistic and flawless form of synthetic media.
 Having extensive datasets improves this process.